 He is so good that he does not overlook his fallen creation, but rather subjects it to necessary temporary frustration, as his plan for full restoration is fulfilled.

-And he does this by sending his most precious son, Jesus, as a propitiation.
+And his plan is to send his most precious son, Jesus, as a propitiation.